 Bank Accounts and Transfer-on-Death Designations

-Most bank accounts and brokerage accounts offer a payable-on-death or transfer-on-death designation.
+For bank accounts and brokerage accounts that are not titled in your living trust, most institutions offer a payable-on-death or transfer-on-death designation.
 When set up correctly, these designations allow the account to pass directly to the named person without probate.

-If these designations are not in place, a bank account held in your name alone will pass through your estate, subject to the probate process and the instructions in your will.
-Adding a transfer-on-death designation is usually a simple request to the bank or brokerage and requires no attorney involvement.
+If these designations are not in place, a bank account held in your name alone will pass through your estate, subject to probate and the instructions in your will.
+Adding a TOD designation is usually a simple request to the bank or brokerage and requires no attorney involvement.

 Review these designations the same way you would review a retirement account beneficiary.
 They are subject to the same risks: outdated names, missing contingent designations, and conflict with your overall estate plan.